SmithWillSuffice/ohanga-pai/content/blog/7_accelerators_repellers.md

 ### How can you measure a force?

 If something is moving, you can measure the force by measuring acceleration.
+But that's only provided there is a single force.
+Which is not the case in general.
+Multiple forces can cancel, whenever there are pushes and pulls, then this manifests as a type of stress.
+However, it is still always true that any *net* force will be manifested as an acceleration, and that's what one worries about for price movements, the net force.

 We can do this for a lot of the fiscal flow data published by the FRED and BIS.
 The good early news is that we can see hints of causal relations from looking at the accelerations in lagged margin debt and the SPX.
 This is promising, because although